City of Berwick: History

 The area which came under the City of Berwick had previously been the Berwick and Doveton ridings of the Shire of Berwick.
 It had been incorporated as the Berwick Road District on 24 October 1862 and became a shire on 12 May 1868.
 On 1 October 1973, the area surrounding Berwick and Narre Warren, which was undergoing rapid population growth and urbanisation, split from the shire and was proclaimed a city.
+The remaining rural area was renamed the Shire of Pakenham on 1 September 1974.

 On 15 December 1994, the City of Berwick was abolished, and along with parts of the City of Cranbourne, was merged into the newly created City of Casey.
 The Doveton industrial district was transferred to the newly created City of Greater Dandenong.

 Council met at the Narre Warren Civic Centre, adjacent to Westfield Fountain Gate, in Narre Warren.
 The facility continued to remain in use by the City of Casey until its replacement by Bunjil Place in the late 2010s.
 It was subsequently demolished.